 Service management of Office 365 is managing the Office 365 service.
 Admittedly, that’s nearly a circular reference, but I think the rephrasing is the first step in breaking down what is involved in managing Office 365.
-For me, managing Office 365 means being responsible for my employer getting value from the collaboration workloads inside Office 365.
+For me, managing Office 365 means being responsible for my employer or my client getting value from the collaboration workloads inside Office 365.
 That means:

 - I read the Collab365 Daily Digest almost every day.